galihjaka77/Project_akhir/README.md

 # Project Akhir Job Connector Data Science "Used Car Price Prediction"
 by Jaka Galih Febrian

+1. Problem
+In this final project, I bring problems in the automotive field.
+Many people want to sell their cars, for various reasons.
+But the problem is they are afraid if the selling price of their cars is not in line with expectations.

+2. Solution
+The solution, in this final project I want to make these used car sellers more confident to sell their used cars by offering an application that can predict the price of their cars with features that I will explain later in the presentation.

 # 1. Dataset and Data Cleaning
 Context